A general Bayesian approach to design adaptive clinical trials with time-to-event outcomes: Redesigning the ORVAC trial

-As shown in Algorithm \ref{alg:sim}, data need to be simulated throughout an adaptive trial from a model where the prior information has been updated based on the data that have already been observed.
-When considering the exponential and Weibull models, this is rather straightforward, and is just standard Bayesian inference.
-For the super model, this can also be updated within a standard Bayesian framework but requires some explanation.
-To fit this model (for the sole purpose of data generation), we will fix $Q=3$ and the knots at $(0, 0.25, 0.50, 0.75, 1.00)$ with time re-scaled such that $t\in(0,1)$.
-The values corresponding to the knots will then be treated as free parameters that can be estimated to describe a given data set.
-That is, given a value of these free parameters, values of the hazard function can be evaluated based on the simulated data, and these values can then be converted to likelihood values (as shown in Section \ref{sec:inference}).
-Standard Bayesian estimation (based on the likelihood) can then proceed.
+To evaluate the decision rules for ORVAC, as shown in Algorithms \ref{alg:1} and SM.1, data needed to be generated from the marginal distributions of $\bm{z}$ and $\bm{w}$, see Equations \eqref{eq:pz} and \eqref{eq:w}.
+In particular, these marginal distributions needed to be updated at interim analyses such that the resulting posterior predictive data were generally more aligned with the trial data.
+To determine these marginal distributions, the posterior distribution of $\bm{\theta}$ was needed i.e.\ $p(\bm{\theta}|\bm{y}_{-r_k},\bm{y}^*_{r_k},\bm{x}_{1:n_k})$.
+For the exponential and Weibull models, finding the posterior distribution was rather straightforward i.e.\ standard Bayesian inference.
+For the super model, finding the posterior distribution was also undertaken within a standard Bayesian framework but requires some explanation.
+To update the super model, we fixed $Q$ and the knot positions as described in the illustrative example.
+The values corresponding to the knots were then treated as free parameters to be estimated based on a given data set.
+That is, given a value of these free parameters, values of the hazard function were evaluated based on the simulated data, and these values were then converted to likelihood values.
+Standard Bayesian estimation then proceeded to determine the posterior distribution of $\bm{\theta}$.

-Other features of this trial that needed to be considered are that, for a participant to be eligible to enrol, they must be aged between 6 and $12$ months old, and they are followed up until they are 36 months old.
+Other features of this trial that needed to be considered are that, for a participant to be eligible for enrolment, they must be aged between 6 and $12$ months old, and they are followed up until they are 36 months old.
 If they have not responded and are not censored by this time, then their event time is how long they have been enrolled in the trial and is right-censored.
 To simulate this within the trial, we assumed 50 participants would be enrolled every three months with an age that was randomly drawn from a uniform distribution within bounds at 6 and 12 months.
-Then the age of each participant was tracked through each simulation i.e.\ increased at every iteration of the simulation so that they could be followed-up for an appropriate duration of time.
+Then the age of each participant was tracked through each simulation i.e.\ increased at every iteration of the simulation so that they could be followed-up for an appropriate duration of time, and also appropriately right-censored when evaluating the decision rules.
 Age was not considered as a covariate in any model.